 If you are seeking assistance financially from the Social Security Administration (SSA) but were denied, a Mt.
 Pleasant social security disability attorney can help.
 You may qualify for Social Security Disability (SSD) benefits if you meet specific requirements.
 However, meeting all requirements does not guarantee that you will receive your benefits.

 Many applications submitted to the Social Security Administration (SSA) each year are turned down.
-If you need medical benefits or supplemental pay or if your recent application was denied, then contact a social security disability attorney in Mt.
-Pleasant, SC.
+If you need medical benefits or supplemental pay or if your recent application was denied, then contact a social security disability attorney in South Carolina.
 Please send us a message for a free legal consultation with a social security disability lawyer serving Mt.
 Pleasant, SC.

 Understanding Your Social Security Disability Benefits